Part 2: Calibration & Imaging of J1849+3024

 coloraxis='xxx')

-• Remember to check the solutions and the logger to ensure that there are few failed solutions and the solutions make sense (like the ones below)!
+• Remember to check the solutions and the logger to ensure that there are minimal failed solutions and that the solutions are sensible (like the ones below).

 6D.
 Apply and image target again